 Got burnpile?
 Who doesn’t

-From July 1 – September 30 – Open burning is now prohibited for the summer.
-Campfires are currently OK, but no burning of piles.
+From October 1 – November 30 – Open burning.
+No burning permit required.
+Air Quality compliance required.
 For more information see www.firesafekalispell.com.
 Burning manmade material is prohibited at all times.
 For more information, see the county’s burning restrictions website.